semgrep/semgrep/PRIVACY.md

 ### Data NOT collected

-We strive to balance our desire to collect data for improving Semgrep and its underlying tools with our users' need for privacy.
+We strive to balance our desire to collect data for improving Semgrep with our users' need for privacy.
 The following items don't leave your environment and are not sent or shared with anyone.

 * Source code
 * Raw repository names, filenames, file contents, or commit hashes